 MDT clinics and annual reviews

-You may see Jess or Rochelle at some MDT clinics though they won’t always be able to attend these.
-Once a year at the time of your annual review Jess or Rochelle will get in touch to offer you a longer conversation about how things are for you, any goals you want to think about for the year ahead and any support that could be helpful.
+You may see Emily or Rochelle at some MDT clinics though they won’t always be able to attend these.
+Once a year at the time of your annual review Emily or Rochelle will get in touch to offer you a longer conversation about how things are for you, any goals you want to think about for the year ahead and any support that could be helpful.

 How can I be referred to see the clinical psychologist?

 Anyone in the CF team or your GP can make a referral.
-Please talk to the team or Jess/Rochelle for any further information.
+Please talk to the team or Emily/Rochelle for any further information.